RasheshPithadiya/git-github-demo/README.md

 # git-github-demo
-This is for trial purpose,Just cheching
+This is for trial purpose,Just cheching by Sparky